Chinese vs Mandarin 🤔 What’s the Truth?

 Do All Chinese Speak Mandarin?

-Most Chinese speak standard Mandarin but not all.
-Mandarin is the most widely spoken dialect of Chinese, which is the worlds most spoken language, English coming 2nd, Spanish 3rd.
+Most Chinese speak standard Mandarin, but not all.
+Mandarin is the most widely spoken dialect of Chinese, which is the world’s most spoken language.
+English comes in 2nd, and Spanish 3rd.

 DID YOU KNOW – because of this we offer courses in Chengde allowing our students to speak, and be exposed to, the most standard Mandarin in all of China.
 There are no foreigners in Chengde either which make it the perfect place to learn Chinese.

-Local dialects in some areas are spoken but generally you could travel anywhere in China and Mandarin will be heard.
+Local dialects in some areas are spoken but generally, you could travel anywhere in China and can hear Mandarin spoken.

 FOR EXAMPLE – you could visit Beihai, in the south of China and be exposed to a mixture of the local dialect, and also standard Mandarin from the northerners who have moved down south for a warmer life to the arctic north!

-It’s not until you reach super rural villages far away from any top tier cities that Mandarin would become hard to come by.
+It’s not until you reach super rural villages far away from any top-tier cities that Mandarin may become hard to come by.
+Here, local dialects may replace the mandarin dialect of Chinese.

 Can Cantonese Speakers Understand Mandarin?